-SECTION 5.
-UNAUTHORIZED ABSENCE FROM WORK When an employee is absent from work without authorization such absence shall be grounds for disciplinary action.
-An employee absent for three (3) consecutive work days without authorization has resigned.
-Immediately after the third day of unauthorized leave the employer shall send notice to the employee, by certified mail, of their resignation due to the unauthorized leave.
-However, a person may subsequently apply for a retroactive leave of absence without pay to cover the unauthorized time off, and such a request, made within ten (10) calendar days of the commencement of the unauthorized time off, shall receive reasonable consideration, particularly in those cases where a documented disability caused the absence and that fact is supported by a statement from a medical practitioner as defined in the Family Medical Leave Act which is to be submitted along with the leave of absence request.

 SECTION 6.
+NO CALL, NO SHOW.
+An employee who fails to report to work for three (3) consecutive work shifts without giving notice to their supervisor has resigned from their employment.
+Immediately after the third shift missed, the employer will send notice to the employee, by certified mail, noting their resignation due to the no call, no show absences.

+However, a person may subsequently apply for a retroactive leave of absence without pay to cover the no call no show absences, and such a request, made within ten (10) calendar days of the absence, will receive reasonable consideration, particularly in those cases where a documented disability caused the absence and that fact is supported by a statement from a medical practitioner as defined in the Family Medical Leave Act which is to be submitted along with the leave of absence request.

-PERCENTAGE OF APPOINTMENT An employee who works an average of ten (10) percentage points or more beyond his/her appointed percentage time or a supplemental employee who works regular, predictable, scheduled hours, for three (3) or more consecutive payroll periods shall have the right to have his/her appointment percentage and employment status as defined in Article 6 reviewed by the supervisor.
-The Employer will not be required to raise the percentage time worked or change employment status if there is clear evidence that the employee will not be working beyond his/her previous appointment percentage time on a regular basis in the future.
+SECTION 7.
+PERCENTAGE OF APPOINTMENT An employee who works an average of ten (10) percentage points or more beyond their appointed percentage time or a supplemental employee who works regular, predictable, scheduled hours, for three (3) or more consecutive payroll periods shall have the right to have their appointment percentage and employment status as defined in Article 6 reviewed by the supervisor.
+The Employer will not be required to raise the percentage time worked or change employment status if there is clear evidence that the employee will not be working beyond their previous appointment percentage time on a regular basis in the future.

-If there is clear evidence that the employee will continue working beyond his/her current percentage appointment, or continue working regular, predictable, scheduled hours, the appointment percentage will be raised to the average percent time worked, or to the employment status reflected in the three (3) previous payroll periods.
-If at any time after the subsequent three (3) payroll periods the supervisor determines that the employee will not continue working beyond his/her previous appointment percentage time or continue working regular, predictable, scheduled hours on a regular basis in the future, the supervisor may reduce the appointment to the percentage time assigned prior to the employee's request, or return the employee to supplemental status with five (5) days prior notice given to the employee.
+If there is clear evidence that the employee will continue working beyond their current percentage appointment, or continue working regular, predictable, scheduled hours, the appointment percentage will be raised to the average percent time worked, or to the employment status reflected in the three (3) previous payroll periods.
+If at any time after the subsequent three (3) payroll periods the supervisor determines that the employee will not continue working beyond their previous appointment percentage time or continue working regular, predictable, scheduled hours on a regular basis in the future, the supervisor may reduce the appointment to the percentage time assigned prior to the employee's request, or return the employee to supplemental status with five (5) days prior notice given to the employee.